 Expect mess.
 And when I say mess, I mean monumental, epic MESS.

 My kid at one point decided to rub and “lotion and shampoo” herself with food.
 I don’t how she managed to do it quickly but I just looked away for a second and the next thing you know, food was all over her.

 Literally.
 It wasn’t always like that, but expect that kind of a monstrous mess.

 Cleaning was a headache the first few weeks for me but I eventually got used to it.

-Don’t also put pressure on yourself or your baby to do baby-led weaning the right way immediately.
+Another thing to manage is your feelings about baby led weaning.
+Don’t put pressure on yourself or your baby to do baby-led weaning the right way immediately.